-So that we can understand human connection and performance, we need to first understand how the brain works.
+To understand human connection and performance, we need first to understand how the brain works.
 The brain can be broken down into two different parts: the right and the left.
-In his book, The Whole Brain Child, Daniel J. Siegel calls it “Emotional Right” and “Logical Left”.
-Now, we want the right and the left to work together, so we can be at our best.
-So, when a player makes a mistake, they get angry or experience frustration, and they start to work from the “Emotional Right”.
-So, we need to help them integrate the “Logical Left”, so they can be balanced.
+In his book, The Whole-Brain Child, Daniel J. Siegel calls it “Emotional Right” and “Logical Left.”
+Now, we want the right and the left to work together to be at our best.
+So, when a player makes a mistake, they get angry or experience frustration, and they start to work from the “Emotional Right.”
+So, we need to help them integrate the “Logical Left” so they can be balanced.
 We can’t help them connect the left and the right by being highly emotional and yelling!
 Instead, we must connect with their emotions and help them redirect their thinking.
 Not only is this more beneficial in the moment, but it literally helps strengthen the connections!
 We are training their brain to become stronger, more balanced people!

 3. We want athletes who can think.

-The brain can also be split into the upper and lower sections.
+The brain can also be split into upper and lower sections.
 The upper brain is higher-order thinking, such as reasoning and critical thinking.
-The lower brain takes care of the very basic functions needed for survival, like breathing, blinking, fight-or-flight response, and strong emotions, like anger and fear.
-The trick—especially in the undeveloped brain (brains aren’t fully developed until our mid-to-late 20s)—is to activate the upper part of the brain.
+The lower brain takes care of the basic functions needed for survival, like breathing, blinking, fight-or-flight response, and strong emotions, like anger and fear.
+The trick—especially in the undeveloped brain (brains aren’t fully developed until our mid-to-late 20s)—activates the upper part of the brain.
 We want them to think on the field or the court—not just react!
-When we yell, we trigger the amygdala in the lower part of the brain, which is known as the “fear center”.
-When the amygdala is activated, it cuts off the connection between the lower and upper parts of the brain.
+When we yell, we trigger the amygdala in the lower part of the brain, known as the “fear center.”
+When the amygdala is activated, it cuts off the connection between the brain’s lower and upper parts.
 We go into survival mode!
-This is great if we are running from a tiger in the jungle, but when we are trying to pick apart a defense, it’s not so helpful!
+This is great if we are running from a tiger in the jungle, but when we try to pick apart a defense, it’s not so helpful!

 4. We want them to be motivated intrinsically, not extrinsically.